learn-co-students/oo-relationships-practice-seattle-web-career-042219/app/models/gym/list.md

 ### Client
 # assign_trainer
-[x] should take a trainer as argument and assign it to the client
+[x] should take a trainer as argument and assign it to the client.
 ### Location
 [x].least_clients
 should find which location has the least clients training there.